 How to use Twitter and Facebook:

 Twitter should be viewed as the ultimate engagement tool.
 It allows you to hear and respond to praises and complaints: both equally important capabilities.
-SM has created an ocean of information that is often hard to navigate.
+Social media has created an ocean of information that is often hard to navigate.
 Of all SM platforms, this is most apparent on Twitter where it can be hard to filter information (this is where tools come in handy).

-A few quick SM Tips:
+A few quick social media tips:

 -Create compelling and original content